 1. Finland – 12kg per capita

-Finns don’t like the addition of anything in their cups of coffee, like sugar or coffee.
+Finns don’t like the addition of anything in their cups of coffee, like sugar or milk.
 Black coffee is the most popular drink in Finland.

 2. Norway – 9.9 kgs per capita

-Almost 80% of Norwegian drink 4 to 5 cups of coffee per day, and the rest 20% are also coffee lovers, but they drink less frequently.
+Norway ranks second among countries with the highest coffee consumption, with 9.9 kgs per person.
+Almost 80% of Norwegians drink 4 to 5 cups of coffee per day, and the rest 20% are also coffee lovers, but they drink less frequently.

 The origins of coffee culture in Norway can be traced back to the 18th century when coffeehouses began to emerge in cities such as Oslo, Bergen, and Trondheim.